20210614_LofotenFieldWork_SPM_D500_1 0015220929-Edit.jpg

 Earthquakes create fractures and increase the porosity in crustal rocks.
 These fractures can help transport fluids to newly accessible regions in the crust, which in turn may kickstart metamorphic reactions, and potentially alter the rheology.
 However, very little is known about the mechanisms, the microstructural context, and the morphology of this increased porosity.
 We analysed ancient earthquake-generated frictional melts (pseudotachylytes) and their immediate damage zone in the host rock, as well as plasticly deformed pseudotachylytes, that have since been exhumed from depth and are now exposed at the surface in Lofoten, Norway.
 We analysed these rocks to determine the processes that create porosity and how this porosity evolves with increasing plastic deformation.
 The pseudotachylyte hosts more porosity than the damage zone immediately flanking the vein, in particular there is a high concentration of porosity around garnets.
 We interpret this porosity to have formed as a result of the metamorphic growth of garnet.
 Much of the fracture-related porosity created during the initial earthquake has been efficiently sealed.
 Porosity is greatly reduced in the sheared pseudotachylytes because of solution-precipitation processes that operated during ductile.
 Porosity reduction may reflect fluid consumption, leading to shear zone hardening and possibly new pseudotachylyte formation.

-Link to open access article: Journal of Geophysical Research: Solid Earth
+Link to the open access article: Journal of Geophysical Research: Solid Earth